 The family would like to thank her doctors for their years of love and care.
 Dr. Tom Tan, Dr. Nicholas Drake, and especially Dr’s Karen Pennington, James Fleischhauer, and Lori Cornwell.
 Your tireless availability to us and going above and beyond for our mother is greatly appreciated.
 Her nurses Vivian, Kim, Meghan, Maria, and Amanda with Covenant.
 A special thank you Linda, for your love and care until the end.

-To send flowers to Romayne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Romayne B McCabe, please visit our floral store.